johadamas/coffeeshop-e2e-pipeline/README.md

 ## Future Enhancements

-1. **Implement Monitoring and Alerting**:
+1. **Monitoring and Alerting**:
-    - Integrate monitoring tools and automated alerting mechanisms to track pipeline performance, detect anomalies, and ensure timely issue resolution
+    - Add monitoring tools and automated alerts to track pipeline performance and detect anomalies

-2. **Integrate Unity Catalog and Delta Live Tables**:
+2. **Unity Catalog and Delta Live Tables**:
-    - Leverage Unity Catalog for centralized governance, fine-grained data access control, and collaboration.
-Use Delta Live Tables for declarative ETL pipelines, improving pipeline automation and data quality management.
+    - Use Unity Catalog for data governance and Delta Live Tables for automated ETL pipelines.

-3. **Strengthen Data Quality Checks**:
+3. **Data Quality Checks**:
-    - Introduce more comprehensive data quality validation, including null checks, schema enforcement, and threshold-based anomaly detection, to ensure clean and accurate data at all stages
+    - Enhance data quality validation with null checks, schema enforcement, and anomaly detection

-4. **Enhance Support for Change Data Capture (CDC)**:
+4. **Change Data Capture (CDC)**:
-    - Upgrade the ETL pipeline to handle incremental changes from source systems using CDC techniques, ensuring efficient updates and near real-time data synchronization
+    - Upgrade the ETL pipeline to handle incremental changes using CDC for efficient updates and near real-time data synchronization

 ---